mckinsey/vizro/vizro-core/docs/pages/user-guides/install.md

 source .venv/bin/activate
 ```

-Alternatively, you might like to use [`conda` as your virtual environment manager](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).
+You might like to use [`conda` as your virtual environment manager](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).
 Once installed, you can create and activate a virtual environment from the terminal as follows:

 ```bash
 conda create --name vizro-environment